Case Study 03

 Insights that guided learning flows and app design

 Interviewed BDJ practitioners and non-practitioners to probe motives, struggles, and habits.
-Informed journey maps and feature ideas.
+These conversations informed journey maps and generated feature ideas.

-Explored different schools, benefits, and the history of BDJ, plus how elderly users interact with smart devices, to shape app content and interactions.
+Explored different schools, benefits, and the history of BDJ, as well as how elderly users interact with smart devices.
+This provided essential context for shaping app content and interactions.

 Testing prototypes in users' homes revealed what labs never would

-Many elderly users were hesitant and often sought reassurance from others before proceeding.
+Many elderly were hesitant to interact with new apps.
+They often sought reassurance from others before proceeding.

 Three key design responses to research findings